ganeshmani/solve_scenarios/Scenarios/Full Stack - Node & React/GeoSearch Service - Node & React - Intermediate.md

 ## Problem

-Develop an application for the above technical scenario. you can use any tech stack to develop this application.
+Develop an application for the above technical scenario.

 ## Reference